Judecoin/information/rpc-doc/wallet-rpc.md

 ### **create_wallet**

 Create a new wallet.
-You need to have set the argument "--wallet-dir" when launching JUDEcoin-wallet-rpc to make this work.
+You need to have set the argument "--wallet-dir" when launching Judecoin-wallet-rpc to make this work.

 Alias: *None*.